iamrado/SimpleImageFetch/README.md

 Photos are downloaded from https://picsum.photos.

 # Architecture
-The whole solution is built around *ImageFetcher* class which provides an interface to fetch and cancel in progress operations.
+The whole solution is built around **ImageFetcher** class which provides an interface to fetch and cancel in progress operations.
 It uses in memory cache to store already donwloaded photos.

-Each url has it's corresponding *ImageRequestTask* which is responsible for fetching the data, decoding into UIImage and resize to smaller size.
+Each url has it's corresponding **ImageRequestTask** which is responsible for fetching the data, decoding into UIImage and resize to smaller size.
 The resizing is currently set to a fixed size but could be extended in the feature.

-There is a convenient category for *UIImageView* to set an image from url.
-This is the entry point for UITableView use.
+There is a convenient category for **UIImageView** to set an image from url.
+This is the entry point for UITableView or UICollectionView use.
 ObjC runtime features are used to set and get associated object which helps identify what *URL* is assiciated which what UIImageView.

 ## Usage Example
 ```